Jittor/JNeRF/README.md

 Instant-ngp implemented by JNeRF achieves similar performance and speed to the paper.
 The performance comparison can be seen in the table below and training speed of JNeRF-NGP on RTX 3090 is about 133 iters/s.

-JNeRF will support more valuable NeRF models in the future, if you are also interested in JNeRF and want to improve it, please join us!

 |    Models     |    implementation      | Dataset | PSNR |
 |----|---|---|---|